 501metres above sea level marks the top of Mushera mountain.
 At a steady pace with frequent breaks taken, we made it to the top in 41 minutes.
 As is customary for Mushera trekkers, we scribed a cross symbol on one of the cairn rocks using a nearby stone.
 The fog which reigned over unfortunately meant our view was hindered slightly but the almost spooky feeling was yet another reminder that Halloween is just around the corner (we climbed the mountain the weekend before Halloween).

-If you have climbed Mushera or indeed any hikes around the Cork area, please share your experience with us!
+If you have completed the Mushera Mountain Hike or indeed any hikes around the Cork area, please share your experience with us!